Key Takeaways

 Despite its organic makeup, cheese is not very fragile but does require some consideration during its shipping to avoid spoilage or loss of quality.

-Following are the main procedures involved in the overseas shipping of cheese:
+The following are the main procedures involved in the overseas shipping of cheese:

-Packaging Cheese
+Packaging Cheese for Shipping

 The main goal of cheese packaging is to maintain the appropriate taste and texture of the cheese.
-Poor packaging plays can lead to a negatively altered taste.
-And as a consequence, cheese with an undesirable flavour can deter consumers from making a repeat purchase.
+Poor packaging can lead to a negatively altered taste.
+And as a consequence, cheese with an undesirable flavour can deter consumers from making a repeat purchase leading to financial loss for a company.

+Cheese is packed with an insulation lining on the inside of the shipping box.
 This insulation within a pre-assembled corrugated box helps keep the temperature cool and stable inside the shipping box, to maintain the integrity of the cheese.

-Furthermore, cheeses on sea freight voyages are typically placed into cartons— then into large mesh containers or lockable offshore reefer containers— with little room for movement.
+Cheeses on sea freight voyages are typically placed into cartons— then into large mesh containers or lockable offshore reefer containers— with little room for movement.
 This setup ensures that they are tightly packed and well protected.

 Refrigeration and cheese shipping

 When shipping cheese, the temperature of the shipping module has to be taken into account.
 Cheese typically needs to be transported via modules that maintain a specific temperature range.
-Otherwise, it runs the risk of getting spoilt.
+Otherwise, it runs the risk of getting spoilded.

 What is the ideal temperature for shipping cheese?